gt-webdev/random-quote-react/README.md

 # random-quote-react
-The starter code for the React random quote generator tutorial
+The final code for the React random quote generator tutorial